zhangyulin-space/zhangyulin-space.github.io/_posts/2024-07-24-language-and-the-brain.md

 # ðŸ§  Language and the Brain

 Understanding how language is represented and processed in the brain is one of the foundational questions in cognitive psychology and cognitive neuroscience.
-Language is not just a symbolic system â€?it is deeply embedded in our neural architecture, and its study reveals important insights into how the mind works.
+Language is not just a symbolic system ï¿½?it is deeply embedded in our neural architecture, and its study reveals important insights into how the mind works.

 ---